-For four months, starting in October 1977, the residents of South California were living in fear of a monster who strangled and raped women as young as 12, and scattered their naked bodies around hillsides.
+For four months, starting in October 1977, the residents of South California were gripped in terror, haunted by a monster who strangled and raped women as young as 12, and scattered their naked dead bodies around hillsides.

-Starting off by murdering three sex workers, the Hillside Strangler eventually began abducting young women regardless of race or background, before simply vanishing for good.
+Following the murders of three sex workers, the Hillside Strangler began abducting young women regardless of race or background, before ultimately disappearing without a trace.

-What people did not expect, was that it was the work of not one, but two insatiable killers – cousins Kenneth Bianchi and Angelo Buono.
+What people did not expect was that the brutal murders were committed not by one but two insatiable killers – cousins Kenneth Bianchi and Angelo Buono.

 Enjoyed the preview?
 Continue reading by becoming a member!

 New crime scenes added tri-weekly!